python012/guest/README.md

 # Guest

-A Web project based on Django, used for Web programming, Web API testing etc.
+A Web project based on Django, used for Web programming and Web API testing practice.

 Installed apps: